 Help your clients sidestep holiday portion pitfalls with this free handout!
 Check out the preview and let me know what you think...

-While touring the beautiful California coast near Santa Cruz, I came upon a few pumpkin farms right on the ocean.
-I wanted to buy a pie pumpkin because they are more flavorful than the larger pumpkins used for decorations.
-They are also smaller and easier to handle.
-I was met with a few choices of ...[+] Food, Nutrition and Health Calendar by Food and Health Communications
+While touring the beautiful California coast near Santa Cruz, I came upon a few pumpkin farms right on the ocean. ...[+] Food, Nutrition and Health Calendar by Food and Health Communications

 We would love to give all of our charitable followers a free poster... so we're going to!